ccdmb/predector/README.md

 We hope that this pipeline can become a platform enabling multiple secretome analyses, with a special focus on eukaryotic (currently only Fungal) effector discovery.

-**WARNING: This pipeline is currently still in fairly early development.
-Some documentation may be incomplete, and software may not perform as expected.
-Get in contact if you're really keen to continue.**

 ## Install

 This is a quick install guide that unfortunately isn't terribly quick.